tkhamez/neucore/README.md

 * MariaDB or MySQL Server
 * Apache or another HTTP Server
     * Set the document root to the `web` directory.
-    * A sample Apache configuration in included in the [Vagrantfile](Vagrantfile) file and there is a [.htaccess](web/.htaccess) file in the web directory.
+    * A sample Apache configuration is included in the [Vagrantfile](Vagrantfile) file and there is a [.htaccess](web/.htaccess) file in the web directory.
     * A sample Nginx configuration can be found in the doc directory [nginx.conf](doc/nginx.conf)
 * Java (only for openapi-generator)